CodeTriangle/fslc-presentations/ssh/slides.md

 and, if all else fails,
 I have used `proxychains` before to pipe a program through a proxy.

-**PLEASE DO NOT** make a habit of proxying all your traffic through allmight.

 ---
 # Port forwarding